 A better understanding of the atmosphere gives us the knowledge to improve the tools and methods that policy makers use to make effective control strategies to clean the air above our dirtiest cities.
 What excites me most about my research is that I am doing something that makes a real impact on society.
 Millions of people in the world breathe dangerously polluted air.
 Through my work, I am able to provide scientific advice to policy makers who make the decisions that can improve our quality of life.

+I am on the board of directors for the Carolina Latinx Center.
 I am a Carolina First advocate and work on retention programs as a mentor for the Lookout Scholars and the Finish Line Program.
 I also serve as advisor to the Environmental Sciences & Engineering Student Organization.